zzyzek/sandbox/rng/Notes.md

 So, define the fence edge by the counter clockwise rotation around the frustum vectors, aka the window direction vectors.
-For each window direction vector, store two numbers, the 'source' edge and the 'destintation' edge.
+For each window direction vector, store two numbers, the 'source' edge and the 'destination' edge.
 Call them $v _ {k,\text{src}}$ and $v _ {k,\text{dst}}$ respectively.

 For each $0 < t _ k < 1$ such that $Q( v _ {k,(k+1) \% 4}(t _ k) ) = 0$, if $Q( v _ k ) > 0$,